2021 NPPF Scholarship Winners

 Twelve College students have been selected by the National Press Photographers Foundation to receive $2,000 scholarships, professor emeritus Dr. James W. Brown of Indiana University announced.
 Brown is the NPPF scholarship chair.

-Hadley Chittum, an undergraduate from George Washington University, won the James Brown and Frank Folwell scholarship.
+Zoe Davis, a graduate student at Syracuse University, won the James Brown and Frank Folwell Scholarship.

-Jamie Araki, an undergraduate from College of the Canyons, won the Rich Clarkson Founders scholarship.
+Keilen Frazier, an undergraduate student at the Western Kentucky University, won the Rich Clarkson Founders Scholarship.

-Madeleine Hordinski, an undergraduate from Ohio University, won the Jimi Lott scholarship.
+Rebecca Slezak, an undergraduate from Ball State University, won the Jimi Lott Scholarship.

-Michaela Vatcheva, a graduate student from the University of California Berkeley, won the Bob Baxter Scholarship.
+Emma Tobin, a graduate student from the University of North Carolina-Chapel Hill, won the Mary Lou Foy Still & Multimedia Scholarship.

-The Bob East, Reid Blackburn, Bob Baxter, Kit C. King, and Jimi Lott Scholarships are endowed by donations from friends, family, and news organizations, while the Foundation funds the Still & Multimedia Scholarship and the TV News Scholarship.
+The Bob East, Reid Blackburn, Bob Baxter, Kit C. King, and Jimi Lott Scholarships are endowed by donations from friends, family, and news organizations, while the Foundation funds the Mary Lou Foy Still & Multimedia Scholarship and the TV News Scholarship.

-Many of the Foundation’s scholarships are named after people who played an important role in visual journalism or NPPA’s history, and their memories live on but supporting undergraduate and graduate students’ educational goals.
+Many of the Foundation’s scholarships are named after people who played an important role in visual journalism or NPPA’s history, and their memories live on by supporting undergraduate and graduate students’ educational goals.

 Bob East was a colorful and widely known veteran photographer for the Miami Herald who died in 1985 after more than 45 years in the profession.
 He was NPPA’s national secretary, and he mentored many interns.